Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 Accessing
 ---------

-To access CyberChef:

--  go to the main web page of your Security Onion management server and click the CyberChef hyperlink

-   OR

--  go directly to the following URL (replacing ``SecurityOnion`` with the actual hostname or IP address of your Security Onion management server): https://SecurityOnion/cyberchef/cyberchef.htm
+To access CyberChef, log into :ref:`soc` and click the CyberChef hyperlink.